saspre/sf-film-visualization/README.md

  - Translations
  - Split bundle.js into app.js and vendor.js
  - Add cache busting
+ - Allow user to configure minimumValues.
+(Currently the minimum value is configured to 2)

 ### What would be cool to add?
- - Circles should be clicable and shold present info
+ - Circles should be clickable and shold present info.
  - Add framework support